NYPL/metadata-documentation/workflows/remediation/suppressing.md

 ## Suppressing Collections

 ### Suppressing Collections for Harmful Content (For MSU Staff)

+For MSU Staff Only
+{: .label .label-black }

 1. Review the [suppressing records overview](#overview) to ensure the collection qualifies for suppression
 1. Navigate to the **Rights and use** tab of the collection
 1. Click the checkbox to **Suppress from website**